antiflasher/adaptizer-swift/README.md

 Simply add `.scaled` to a dictionary: `[w320.default: 80, w375: 100, w414: 120].scaled`.

-Adaptizer returns one of the value provided in the dictionary in the very same type.
-If you need a `CGFloat` call `.cgFloat` for more convinience type convertation.
+Adaptizer returns one of the values provided in the dictionary in the very same type.
+If you need a `CGFloat` call `.cgFloat` for more convenience type conversion.

 Conflicts are solved towards more specific instruction.
 F.x. you set `[w320: 80, wC.phone: 100, wC.all: 120]`.
 For screen width of 320 points, all three instructions applicable, but `w320` is the only one exact, so it is used, the others are ignored.
 For screen width of 375 points on an iPhone, second and third instructions are applicable, but `wC.phone` is more specific instruction, so it is used.